SerialSniffyHeck3r/disguised-exe-study/README.md

 ---

-## 🧩 My Takeaways
+## My Takeaways

 - Not all `.sys` files are drivers.
 - Not all security mechanisms are real security.
 - Launchers sometimes exist purely to add drama.

 But most importantly:
-> If you’re debugging a brick wall, check what’s running in memory.
+> If you’re debugging a brick wall, make sure to check what’s running in memory.
 > That shady little side-process might be the real puppet master.

 ---

-## ⚙️ Tools Used
+## Tools Used

-- 🧠 IDA Pro
+- IDA Pro
-- 🧪 x64dbg
+- x64dbg
-- 👀 Task Manager
+- Task Manager
-- 🔍 PE header inspection
+- PE header inspection
-- 📚 Some brain-melting experience with obscure executable structures
+- Some brain-melting experience with obscure executable structures

 ---